CognitiveScale/cortex-fabric-examples/connection/README.md

     * In the Cortex project, create Secrets `test-db-uri`, `test-db-name` and `test-db-collection` as per MongoDB server details
     * Create Cortex Connection (of type MongoDB) from Connection definition (test-connection.json), using `cortex connections save test-connection.json` command
 * Use Connections in Skill
     * See `main.py` for how to use Cortex Connections in a Skill.
+This will create a connection and pool it for serving subsequent queries.
     * Create Secrets and run `make all` to save connection, build & deploy Action/Skill, and test the deployed Skill

 #### Files to review